 If it’s your energy that’s letting you down, try some bee pollen.
 Used by athletes to boost endurance and resistance, bee pollen is one of the few non-meat sources of vitamin B12, which plays a key role in energy production in the body.
 Try sprinkling onto your morning cereal or into smoothies for an all-natural buzz.

 2. Do what you love

-Remember when you were a kid and exercising wasn’t a chore, but merely play?
-Channel your inner child and engage in exercises that you find fun to maximise your staying power.
-Research from Cornell University also found that when you think of your workout as fun rather than exercise you’re less likely to stuff your face afterwards.
-Win-win!
+Whether it’s hitting the gym, joining a zumba class, jogging or hula hooping, doing exercises that you find fun will help to maximise your staying power.
+Research from Cornell University also found that when you don't think of your workout as exercise, you’re less likely to stuff your face afterwards.

 3. Grab a gadget

 Investing in wearable workout equipment that allows you to monitor your progress can help motivate you to stick to your goals.
 Research in the International Journal of Behavioural Nutrition and Physical Activity found that people who wore pedometers over a 12-week period increased their mood and exercise output, walking an extra 1,000 steps daily.